drycc/workflow/src/quickstart/install-workflow.md

-DATABASE_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `database`; default storangeclass is used by default PASSPORT_REPLICAS                          | Number of passport replicas to deploy REGISTRY_REPLICAS                          | Number of registry replicas to deploy HELMBROKER_PERSISTENCE_SIZE                | The size of the persistence space allocated to `helmbroker`, which is `5Gi` by default
+DATABASE_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `database`; default storangeclass is used by default PASSPORT_REPLICAS                          | Number of passport replicas to deploy REGISTRY_REPLICAS                          | Number of registry replicas to deploy HELMBROKER_REPLICAS                        | Number of helmbroker api replicas to deploy HELMBROKER_CELERY_REPLICAS                 | Number of helmbroker celery replicas to deploy HELMBROKER_PERSISTENCE_SIZE                | The size of the persistence space allocated to `helmbroker`, which is `5Gi` by default
 HELMBROKER_PERSISTENCE_STORAGE_CLASS       | StorangeClass of `helmbroker`; default storangeclass is used by default K3S_DATA_DIR                               | The config of k3s data dir; If not set, the default path is used